Conditional Antibody Design as 3D Equivariant Graph Translation: Method

-\paragraph{Task formulation} With the above notations, we are ready to formulate the conditional antibody generation as follows.
-Given the 3D antibody-antigen complex graph $\gG = (\gV, \gE)$, we seek a 3D equivariant translator $f$ to predict the amino acid type and 3D conformation for each residue in CDRs $\gV_C$.
-Distinct from 1D sequence translation in conventional antibody design, our task requires to output 3D information, and more importantly, we emphasize equivariance to reflect the symmetry of our 3D word---the output of $f$ will translate/rotate/reflect in the same way as its input.
+\paragraph{Task formulation} Given the 3D antibody-antigen complex graph $\gG = (\gV, \gE)$, we seek a 3D equivariant translator $f$ to generate the amino acid type and 3D conformation for each residue in CDRs $\gV_C$.
+Distinct from 1D sequence translation in conventional antibody design, our task requires to output 3D information, and more importantly, we emphasize equivariance to reflect the symmetry of our 3D world---the output of $f$ will translate/rotate/reflect in the same way as its input.
 We now present how to design $f$ in what follows.